-If you're a Harry Potter fan, you know that the first time we hear about pumpkin pasties is while he is on his first journey to Hogwarts, on the Hogwarts Express (which we took a ride on at Universal!).
+If you're a Harry Potter fan, as mentioned above, you know that the first time we hear about pumpkin pasties is while he's on his first journey to Hogwarts, on the Hogwarts Express (which we took a ride on at Universal!).

 The Honeydukes Express is the food trolley on the Hogwarts Express.
-The Trolley Witch, makes her way through the train, selling an assortment of treats to the kids on their way to wizarding school.
+The Trolley Witch makes her way through the train, selling an assortment of treats to the kids on their way to wizarding school.

 “What she did have were Bertie Bott's Every Flavor Beans, Drooble's Best Blowing Gum, Chocolate Frogs, Pumpkin Pasties, Cauldron Cakes, Licorice Wands, and a number of other strange things Harry had never seen in his life.”